USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/SampleProject/README.md

 **THIS LIST IS EASY, CHECK IT OFF ONE-BY-ONE!**

-- [ ] Copy [this `SampleProject` folder](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/archive/master.zip), this is the starting point for your software release
+- [ ] Copy [this `SampleProject` folder](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/archive/master.zip), this is the starting point for your software release.
 - [ ] Identify the major parties that will be responsible for this release process:
-  - [ ] Principal developer (PD) or principal developers
+  - [ ] Principal developer (PD) or principal developers.
-  - [ ] PD's supervisor(s)
+  - [ ] PD's supervisor(s).
-  - [ ] Level 1 OPSEC officer (no one is permitted to OPSEC-approve material that he or she created)
+  - [ ] Level 1 OPSEC officer (no one is permitted to OPSEC-approve material that he or she created).
-  - [ ] The current chair of the Invention Evaluation Committee, or chair's delegate
+  - [ ] The current chair of the Invention Evaluation Committee, or chair's delegate.
-  - [ ] ARL Legal
+  - [ ] ARL Legal.
-  - [ ] ARL Public Affairs Office
+  - [ ] ARL Public Affairs Office.
-  - [ ] Technology Transfer and Outreach Office (T2O2)
+  - [ ] Technology Transfer and Outreach Office (T2O2).
-- [ ] Complete a [Major Review](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#major-reviews) because this is a new unrestricted public software release
+- [ ] Complete a [Major Review](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#major-reviews) because this is a new unrestricted public software release.
-  - [ ] Obtain [informal approval](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#informal-approval) from the PD's supervisor
+  - [ ] Obtain [informal approval](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#informal-approval) from the PD's supervisor.
     - [ ] The PD and supervisor work together to determine if adequate [release rights](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#release-rights) are held by Government.
-This will be checked by ARL's Chief Counsel's Office (below in this checklist)
+This will be checked by ARL's Chief Counsel's Office (below in this checklist).
-  - [ ] PD is responsible to [clean up code and prepare for release](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#code-cleanup-and-release-preparation)
+  - [ ] PD is responsible to [clean up code and prepare for release](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#code-cleanup-and-release-preparation).
     * If a project is being formulated, but does not yet have any release products, use the below as a guide for writing the software.
-    * If your code includes a repository with history, consider this checklist for *every* commit in the history
+    * If your code includes a repository with history, consider this checklist for *every* commit in the history:
-    - [ ] Remove any embarrassing, disparaging, sensitive or otherwise unprofessional content
+    - [ ] Remove any embarrassing, disparaging, sensitive or otherwise unprofessional content.
       * Language that would not be used in a professional journal MUST not be used in software.
       * Pay particular attention to: passwords, usernames, DSN phone numbers, links to NIPRNet/SIPRNet.
       * Direct any questions about this to the ARL Public Affairs Office.